davidmalcolm/gcc-python-plugin/docs/callbacks.rst

      gcc.register_callback(gcc.PLUGIN_PASS_EXECUTION,
                            my_pass_execution_callback)

+   The exact arguments passed to your callback vary: consult the documentation for the particular event you are wiring up to (see below).

    You can pass additional arguments when registering the callback - they will be passed to the callback after any normal arguments.
 This is denoted in the descriptions of events below by `*extraargs`.